Skip to main content

 For security-sensitive operations, prefer attestation UIDs.

-• Location attestations: On EAS (onchain) or IPFS/your storage (offchain)
+• Location records: On EAS (onchain) or IPFS/your storage (offchain)

-• Policy attestations: Returned to you; optionally submitted to EAS
+• Signed results: Returned to you; optionally submitted to EAS as attestations

 • Compute service: Stateless, no persistent storage